mozilla/skywriter/docs/embedding/index.html.markdown

 If you are trying to troubleshoot a problem, you should use the uncompressed version.

-`BespinEmbedded.js` is uncompressed. `BespinEmbedded.compressed.js` is,
+`BespinEmbedded.uncompressed.js` is uncompressed. `BespinEmbedded.js`
-unsurprisingly, compressed.
+is compressed.

 I suggest that you have your HTML refer to BespinEmbedded.js and just put the version of the file you need in place at that URL.
 The examples that